-On 6 May 2020, the Federal Government and the Laender decided to extend the measures to contain the coronavirus epidemic.
-The most important rule across the board is still keeping the minimum distance of 1.5 metres from other people.
-In addition, following the hygiene rules (proper coughing and sneezing etiquette, washing hands) and wearing a “community mask” (obligatory when shopping or using public transport in the majority of Laender) is still required.
+On 17 June 2020, the Federal Government and the Länder decided to extend the measures to contain the coronavirus epidemic.
+The most important rule in all areas is still adhering to the minimum distance of 1.5 metres from other people.
+In addition, people are still required to follow the hygiene rules (proper coughing and sneezing, washing hands) and wearing a community mask (obligatory when shopping or using public transport).

 Please check the regulations that apply in your Bundesland by using its official sources, such as the website of your Land Government:

 The Länder determine for themselves regarding the gradual easing of the restrictions on public life.
 They do this having regard to the regional development of COVID-19 infection numbers.

 In Germany, the Länder have legislative powers in certain policy areas, include health.
 They can thus adopt individual measures.
 The Federal Government has a recommending function and works closely with the various state governments in order to develop a common strategy.

 It is currently impossible to tell when the restrictions of 17 June will be able to be further.
 The rules will continue to be reviewed on a regular basis and regionally adapted under the responsibility of the Länder in light of local infection rates.
 Local authorities can respond with restrictions immediately, should there be a regional spike in the infection rate or a local outbreak.